ShadowTraffic/docs/README.md

 - `--watch`: restart every time the configuration file has changed
 - `--stdout`: ignore connections and send all events to standard out

+## Configuration file

+The file supplied with `--config` needs two keys: `generators` and `connections`.
+You can also supply `globalConfigs`.

+The error messages should mostly be good enough to figure out what these data structures should look like.

 # Generators
 ## Scalar generators